Fort Hood soldier selected for prestigious aviation award

 But, the extra study time prepared him well to step into his current role as squad leader and floor supervisor for his Apache phase maintenance platoon.
 His daily dedication to excellence continues to make a positive impact on his unit.

-“He consistently proves himself to not only be an excellent maintainer, but also a top-tier leader with influence far beyond the chain of command.”

-Cantu says he hopes “to establish a legacy” during the remainder of his career.
+Cantu says he hopes “to establish a legacy” during the remainder of his career as someone who leads from the front and invests in the knowledge of others.

-Cantu will receive the award at an official ceremony in May at the Boeing AH-64 Pant in Mesa, Arizona.

-“I hope to one day be able to pass down the knowledge that I will have gained over the years,” Cantu said.
-“I want to help other people succeed while building solid relationships, comradery and trust within my team.”
+“I hope to one day be able to pass down the knowledge that I will have gained over the years,” said Cantu.
+“I want to help other people succeed while building solid relationships, camaraderie and trust within my team.”

 (0) comments